BDC Hamburger Icon

 Should employers provide gap insurance?

-However, employers and employees must read the gap insurance plan’s details to fully understand what’s covered and what isn’t.
-The gap policy may exclude specific tests and procedures.
-In some cases, the policy may exclude preexisting conditions, so it’s crucial for employees to understand what they’re getting.
+Note that gap insurance coverage varies widely.
+Employers and employees must read the details of the gap insurance plan to fully understand what’s covered and what isn’t.
+For example, the gap policy may exclude specific tests and procedures or even preexisting conditions, so it’s crucial for everyone to understand what they’re getting.

 Gap insurance can be part of an attractive benefits package

 For some companies, combining an HDHP with gap insurance may be a financial lifesaver.
-But, more frequently than not, it’s a way to save on the cornerstone benefit of healthcare coverage within the framework of an overall stronger benefits package.
+For others, it’s a way to save on the cornerstone benefit of healthcare coverage within the framework of an overall robust benefits package.

 author image